 The 3D wing which is separated from the main building across an enclosed courtyard and sculpture garden house the ceramics studio, sculpture studio, ceramic shell room, metal shop, wood shop, and exterior kiln and foundry yard.

-Besides the Charlse A. Sorber Visual Arts Studios, there is a 20 seat MacLab in the Library and Photography Darkroom in the Mesa Building.
+Besides the Charlse A. Sorber Visual Arts Studios, there is also a 20 seat MacLab in the Library.